OxfordAbstracts/purescript-graphql-client/README.md

   }
 ```

-GraphQL arrays can be written as purescript array if they are homogenous, but for mixed type arrays
+GraphQL arrays can be written as purescript arrays if they are homogenous, but for mixed type arrays
 you can use `AndArg` or the `++` operator.

 eg.